kyolf/Turkish-SK/README.md

 by Sonja Duric, Kyle Szeto <br/>

 ## Description
-A Web App that uses a space algorithm in order to help you learn Turkish.
+A Web App that uses a spaced repitition algorithm in order to help you learn Turkish.

 Our app is deployed at http://yinelemek.herokuapp.com/.

-## Space Algoritm Explained
+## Spaced Repitition Algoritm Explained
 If you correctly answered the vocab, the importance value will be multiplied by 2 and move importance value spaces from the start point.

 If you incorrectly answered the vocab, the importance value will be reset to 1 and it will show up after you finish answering the current word.